uviclibraries/html-css/act-2.md

 - <mark>Note</mark> that if your anchor link does not appear to "jump" you anywhere, it could be that there is not enough content on your page.
 In other words, the link _could_ be working, but the page does not need to scroll down to get you to the link.
 You can solve this problem by adding a bunch of placeholder text to your page, so that you have to scroll to see the end of it.
 - [This W3Schools test-space (↪)](https://www.w3schools.com/tags/tryit.asp?filename=tryhtml5_a_href_anchor) shows a working anchor link so that you can get a sense of how it is supposed to work, if you're having trouble with yours.

-You now know how to add images and links to a webpage!
+Excellent!
+Now you know how to add images and links to a webpage!
 Let's move on the next part of the workshop....

 <script>